MarleyApong/MarleyApong/README.md

 ![cPanel](https://img.shields.io/badge/-cPanel-FF6C2C?style=for-the-badge)
 ![Plesk](https://img.shields.io/badge/-Plesk-0052CC?style=for-the-badge)

 ---

 ### ⚡ Fun Fact

-> Le code, c’est mon quotidien.
+> Coding is my daily life.
-> Le pixel-perfect, mon obsession.
+> Pixel-perfect is my obsession.
-> Le TypeScript, ma langue préférée 😎
+> TypeScript is my favorite language 😎

 ---

-### 💬 Citation favorite
+### 💬 Favorite Quote

 > *“Do it once, do it right, do it with TypeScript.”*